neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 <DetailIconCards>

-<a href="/docs/guides/oauth-integration" description="Integrate with Neon using OAuth" icon="hourglass">OAuth</a>
+<a href="/docs/guides/oauth-integration" description="Integrate with Neon using OAuth" icon="check">OAuth</a>

-<a href="/docs/reference/api-reference" description="Integrate using the Neon API" icon="setup">API</a>
+<a href="/docs/reference/api-reference" description="Integrate using the Neon API" icon="transactions">API</a>

-<a href="https://neon-experimental.vercel.app/" description="See a sample application using OAuth" icon="hourglass">Sample OAuth</a>
+<a href="https://neon-experimental.vercel.app/" description="See a sample application using OAuth" icon="lock-landscape">Sample OAuth</a>

 </DetailIconCards>